redox-os/redox/README.md

 <img alt="Redox" height="90" src="img/logo.png">

-**Redox** is an operating system written in pure Rust, designed to be modular and secure.
-The development blog can be found at http://www.redox-os.org.
+**Redox** is an operating system written in pure Rust, designed to be secure and free.
+The website can be found at http://www.redox-os.org.

 Documentation can be found [here](https://doc.redox-os.org/doc/std/).